codenio/Mock.GPIO/README.md

 # Mock.GPIO
 Mock Library for RPI.GPIO python Library

 Mock.GPIO is a python library that supports development of software/program and to debug them outside RPi (eg: ubuntu ).
-It can be intergrated along with any generic application/program/software.
+It can be integrated along with any generic application/program/software.

-It helps in making your programm/application run seamlessly, both outside and inside RPi by
+It helps in making your program/application run seamlessly, both outside and inside RPi by
 - printing the intended actions (without GUI) for debugging, when executed outside RPi
 - works exactly as intended in an actual RPi without a need for code change.